navikt/aiven-cost/README.md

 # aiven-cost

-Because every project must have one!
+Because every project must have one